 The Wolf has many masks it wears, from enemy of man to foretellers of the future.
 I use the wolf to speak about the relationship of the past with the future.
 Wolf is eternal, forever interchangeable with mankind, as we have evolved side by side.

 By using the slug or other insects in my sculpture, I am choosing what might be considered a lowly or hated life form.
 But as with so much of nature, what is one thing at first glance can be better understood with time and study.
-So I use the slug to represent myself and other people, in our many forms, like Grasping, as in grasping for our goals, or some conceptual ideal.
+I use the slug to represent myself and other people, a conceptual archetype.

 Copyright © 2018 Metal Sculpture by Courtney Brown - All Rights Reserved.